-You know the statement “The grass is always greener…” I was thinking about that statement and pepper grinders (pepper mills) the other day.
+You know the statement “The grass is always greener.”
+It often precedes the career change question.
+I thought about that statement and pepper grinders (pepper mills) the other day.

-When I go out to eat, the waiter or waitress in many of my favorite restaurants often comes by with this “ginormous” pepper grinder and asks if I want pepper on my salad or soup, or entrée!
+When I go out to eat, the waiter or waitress in many of my favorite restaurants often comes by with this “ginormous” pepper grinder.
+They ask if I want pepper on my salad or soup, or entree.
 There is something (don’t laugh) almost romantic about the pepper grinder and the pepper.
 It makes me feel special.

 Romanticized the restaurant pepper grinder

 At home, I love to cook and often look for ways to duplicate the restaurant experience.
-I bought several different pepper grinders over the years — admittedly never the ultra-large (ginormous) ones I see the waiters use in the restaurants, but good quality pepper grinders.
+I bought several different pepper grinders over the years.
+Admittedly, I never buy the ultra-large (ginormous) ones I see the waiters use in the restaurants, but good quality pepper grinders.
 My pepper grinders grind pepper.
 I even buy the pretty mixed color peppercorns in search of the special feeling.
 But it is never quite the same.

-Perhaps I have romanticized the restaurant pepper grinder to being so much better than ones at home.
+Perhaps I romanticized the restaurant pepper grinder as much better than ones at home.
 The atmosphere at the restaurant is decidedly different than home.
 The lighting, the tablecloths, candlelight…

 Whatever the reason, my pepper-grinders never give me the same experience.